vsg-dev/vsgTutorial/1_SettingTheScene/index.md

 1. [Building the VulkanScenegraph projects](BuildingVulkanSceneGraph.md)
 1. [Hello World](HelloWorld.md)

-With completion of this chapter you will be able run the hellow world application:
+With completion of this chapter you will be able run the Hello World application:

 ![](../images/hello_world.png)